user-of-github/JS/food-delivery-react-native/food-delivery-server/README.md

 ### To run:
 1. `npm install`
 2. Create Postgres Database `react-native-food-delivery` (actually any DB, but you will need to write its name, host and password to `.env`)
-3. Make sure PostgreSQL Service is running (you can just check via `PgAdmin`)
+3. Make sure PostgreSQL Service is running (you can just check for example via `PgAdmin`).
+If not - start PostgreSQL service (for example via Windows Services)
 3. Create your `.env` file (see `.env.example` as a template or just copy it.
 But don't forget to make it suitable for DB created in _part 2_)
 4. Sync Prisma with your DB instance.
 Something like:
     - `npx prisma migrate` or `npx prisma migrate --dev`